I Wandered Lonely as a Cloud: Background

-The inspiration for the poem came from a walk Wordsworth took with his younger sister Dorothy around Glencoyne Bay, Ullswater, in the Lake District.
-He would draw on this to compose "I Wandered Lonely as a Cloud" in 1804, inspired by Dorothy's journal entry describing the walk near a lake at Grasmere in England:
+The inspiration for the poem came from a walk Wordsworth took with his younger sister Dorothy in 1804 around Glencoyne Bay, Ullswater, in the Lake District of England.

 Ullswater in the English Lake District.
 Ullswater from Gobarrow Park by J. M. W. Turner, watercolour, 1819.

 Gobarrow Park is on the north side of Ullswater, so Wordsworth's daffodils would have been on the nearer shore – near the cows perhaps?

 When we were in the woods beyond Gowbarrow park we saw a few daffodils close to the water side, we fancied that the lake had floated the seed ashore and that the little colony had so sprung up – But as we went along there were more and yet more and at last under the boughs of the trees, we saw that there was a long belt of them along the shore, about the breadth of a country turnpike road.
 I never saw daffodils so beautiful they grew among the mossy stones about and about them, some rested their heads upon these stones as on a pillow for weariness and the rest tossed and reeled and danced and seemed as if they verily laughed with the wind that blew upon them over the Lake, they looked so gay ever glancing ever changing.
 This wind blew directly over the lake to them.
 There was here and there a little knot and a few stragglers a few yards higher up but they were so few as not to disturb the simplicity and unity and life of that one busy highway – We rested again and again.
 The Bays were stormy and we heard the waves at different distances and in the middle of the water like the Sea.